douglas86/ci-pp5-property/README.md

 - At the top of that page copy the one that says, API environment variable
 - place the API Key and API Secret in the correct places in the key parameters
 - this key can now be placed in Heroku or for local development
-- on the Heroku dashboard, there are two sections of the key and the value
+- on the Heroku dashboard, there are two columns the key and the value
 - place CLOUDINARY_URL in the key section
 - and your api key in the value section
 - on the local development in the .env file
 - create the following object:
 - placing CLOUDINARY_URL as the key
 - and the api key for cloudinary as the value

+DATABASE_URL environment variable

+- I have added an addon postgres database with heroku
+- This normally gets created automatically with Postgres addon
+- but if you don't want the heroku addon, you can add your own env to the config vars
+- there is no reason to use this locally as I am using docker containers
+- all that gets built when docker builds

+ENV environment variable

+- this environment variable is only used on Heroku
+- it is not necessary to use it locally
+- the purpose of this variable is to tell the app when the app is in production
+- in heroku, the key will be ENV
+- and the value will be production

 ---